uncinimichel/nanodegrees-data-engineering-proj-2/README.md

-# Data Modeling with Postgres
+# Data Modeling with REDSHIFT

 In this project I am creating a Redshift database called sparkifydb with the following tables: